tinaponting/Genesis-child-themes-4/README.md

 Genesis child themes, thats still works with Genesis framework

 THEMES:
+* business pro, a theme for business theme for all kind of Business.
 * Park Avenue with WooCommerce and Portfolio.
 * Hello Beautiful, simpel theme with woocommerse. all kinds of blogs
 * Bonnie, simple theme, for writers och influencers, needa optimization.